CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### Service Configuration

-The following files contain defaults that should enable the exporters to run effectively on your system for the purposes of using pgmonitor.
+The following files contain defaults that should enable the exporters to run effectively on your system for the purposes of using pgMonitor.
 You should take some time to review them.

 If you need to modify them, see the notes in the files for more details and recommendations:
 - `/etc/systemd/system/node_exporter.service.d/crunchy-node-exporter-service-el7.conf`